 We, as humans, thrive on habit and routines.
 Change, even if it’s something you feel excitement about, can create unease.
 So adults might find themselves feeling anxious, stressed, or on-edge.
 And children might experience big feelings that play out in increased crankiness or whining, trouble sleeping, or clinginess—to name a few.
 The added emotional weight of transitions is real and part of what makes them a challenge to navigate.

 Grant for organizations serving economically disadvantaged families.
-Covers up to 100% of year one Ready4K costs.
+Covers up to 100% of year one program costs.

 Wherever you and the families you serve are during this back-to-school season, Ready4K is here to support this transitional time with resources.
 Some we’ve created ourselves using the Ready4K Way.
 Feel free to share these easy-to-use and actionable resources with your families.
 Other resources resonated with us as good sources of concrete information and guidance for families.
 All are for you to investigate, use, and share.
 And we hope everyone is able to find their own “fake banana” within these resources.

-Dealing with back-to-school jitters is the focus of this Ready4K resource.
-Designed for mobile viewing, it sets out a variety of ways parents and caregivers can support their children as they get ready to go back to school.
+Dealing with back-to-school jitters is the focus of this resource.
+Designed for mobile viewing, it sets out a variety of ways parents and caregivers can support their children during the first few months.

 Creating routines is key to helping kids and families navigate the back-to-school transition.
-This Ready4K resource, also formatted for phone viewing, offers guiding questions and ideas that families can use in building into their own get ready for school routine.
+This resource, also formatted for phone viewing, offers guiding questions and ideas that families can use in building into their own school routines.

 Resources In Our Library